PetraLee2019/Mission-to-Mars/README.md

 - To create Mongo db and collection to store the scraped data.
 PyMongo was used to set up mongo connection and to define db and collection.

 ### Prerequisites
 - The Python libraries flask, flask_pymongo, BeautifulSoup, and splinter must be installed in order for the code to run.
-The initial data scraping can be run either in a Jupyter Notebook or in Python.
+The initial data scraping can be run either in a Jupyter Notebook or in Python

 ### Technology Stack
 - HTML, CSS, BootStrap, Jupyter, Python